On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Luminosity function and Luminosity density

+and it can be minimised to maximise $\mathcal{L}$.
+The normalisation $\phi^{*}$ gets cancelled out in \ref{eq:p}, so it cannot be determined using this formalism alone.
+It is determined by additionally asserting the condition that

-We obtain the posterior probability distributions for the Schechter function parameters $\left(\phi^{*},\, M^{*},\, \alpha\right)$ using the Markov Chain Monte Carlo (MCMC) method, assuming a uniform uninformative prior $p\left(\theta \right)$.
+i.e. equating the predicted and observed number of sources.
+We obtain the posterior probability distributions for the parameters of the Schechter function $\left(\phi^{*},\, M^{*},\, \alpha\right)$ using the Markov Chain Monte Carlo (MCMC) method, assuming a uniform non-informative prior $p\left(\theta \right)$.
 To implement MCMC, we use \textsc{python} module \textsc{emcee} \citep{2013PASP..125..306F}.